 Ransomware is one type of virus.
 Before we go into detail about viruses, please watch the following video to give you an intro to viruses and how they can affect you.

 Basically the goal of the virus creator is to do one of more of the following to your IT systems:

-• Causing harm to your files
+• Cause harm to your files

-• Getting information about you
+• Gather information about you

 • A combination of the above to get earn the creators money

-• You keep your software up to date
+• Keep your software up to date

 If you are running Windows 7 on any of your computers in 2019, plan to upgrade to Windows 10.
-In 2020, Windows 7 will no longer be supported by Microsoft.
+In January 2020, Windows 7 will no longer be supported by Microsoft.
 For more info on this, please speak to a member of our team on 01489 290 001.

 This post was brought to you by Baldeep on 13 Mar 2019.

 Baldeep continued developing his skillset and has multiple accreditations to his name including his degree, Microsoft Certifications, ITIL and VMware Data Center Virtualization Certification.
 He is always learning to move IT forward for your business.